List of Tom and Jerry characters: Mauricio

 Mauricio is a very amorous octopus gentleman who first appeared in the mainly live-action musical film Dangerous When Wet (1953) during a Tom and Jerry sequence with Esther Williams.
 He was voiced by Fernando Lamas.
 In the Tom and Jerry Tales episode "Octo Sauve", Tom encounters him, and he mistakes Tom for a mermaid.
 Mauricio wants to date Tom, and they end up getting lost in the sea.
 He is voiced by David Kaye.

 Princess

 The princess appears in Medieval Menace, where she kisses Tom, who has turned into a frog, thinking he is a prince transformed by a spell.
 She is voiced by Nicole Bouma.

 Mrs. Two Shoes

 Mrs. Two Shoes is a white woman with a personality and a name similar to Mammy Two Shoes.
 Several photos on a mantel in "Ho, Ho Horrors" imply that Mrs. Two Shoes has a family (a man and a boy, also shown only as legs and partial torsos).
-Mrs. Two Shoes would be voiced by Nicole Oliver.
+Mrs. Two Shoes is voiced by Nicole Oliver.